A Brief History of CyrusOne — Data Center Provider to the Fortune 1000

-After 15 years of continued success, CyrusOne competes at the forefront of the data center industry as a respected leader and innovator.
-Beginning with one data center in 2001, CyrusOne’s portfolio now includes more than 30 enterprise-class facilities across three continents, and more than 3 million square feet of total net rentable square footage (NRSF).
+Since 2001, and years of continued success, CyrusOne competes at the forefront of the data center industry as a respected leader and innovator.
+CyrusOne’s portfolio now includes more than than 40 enterprise-class facilities across three continents, and more than 4 million square feet of total net rentable square footage (NRSF).

 On Jan.
 18, 2013, CyrusOne began trading on the NASDAQ Exchange under the symbol CONE.